logo

 • Braxton Hicks contractions: These practice contractions may become more frequent and intense as your body prepares for labour.

-• Shortness of breath: Your growing uterus is putting pressure on your diaphragm, making it harder to catch your breath.
+• Shortness of breath: Your growing uterus puts pressure on your diaphragm, making it harder to catch your breath.

 • Swelling: Oedema, or swelling in your feet, ankles, and hands, is common at this stage due to increased fluid retention.